FAQsHere are some common questions

 Messages are communicated best in a person’s mother tongue, or heart language.
 The hearer or reader can process the information on an emotional heart-felt level, rather than just an intellectual one.

 Once you are an adult, it is almost impossible to gain native fluency in another language.
-That’s why it is easy to swear without embarrassment in a foreign language – it lacks emotional connection.

 Who supports this work?